-Shepway Sports Trust – Community Connects Through Sport
+the Sports Trust – Community Connects Through Sport

 The Sports Trust charity is supported by volunteers of all ages and it doesn’t matter how sporty you are, as long as you are keen to help build the family feel and watch the Trust grow within the community.
 You could be a ‘Walk Leader’ or help clear up after session held in the Three Hills Sports centre.
-There’s a huge variety of volunteering activities for people to get involved in to help keep Shepway moving!
+There’s a huge variety of volunteering activities for people to get involved in to help keep Folkestone moving!

-There’s the Learn, Assist and Earn programme for 16-25 year olds where young people can gain training qualifications.
+There’s the Learn, Assist and Earn programme for 16-25-year-olds where young people can gain training qualifications.
 They also learn essential administration and marketing skills and you could become a future trainer at the SST.

 Schools hub outreach

-As well as the community groups and schools activities, there are also club activities for the more serious sports-person.
+As well as community groups and school activities, there are also club activities for the more serious sports-person.
 Having access to amazing coaches and resources allows everyone to compete at different levels, some national, and also gives them the support they need to do this.
 Our brilliant athletes then become ambassadors and help train up the next generation.
 Look out for Josh Kennedy competing internationally in Bantamweight Boxing, Olivia Fox is the First Derby County Ladies Scholar, and Storm Porter, ranked 15th in the world at Baton Twirling.